kumar-s1106/crypto-key-generator/README.md

 - Never use Python random module for security purposes as it is deterministic and predictable.

-## Difference Between This And The IDS Project
-The IDS project detects threats on the network layer.
-This project operates on the cryptography layer.
-Together they represent two different areas of cybersecurity - network security and data security.

 ## Future Improvements
 - Password protect private keys with a passphrase
 - AES file encryption using the generated symmetric key